 Kaiseki dining: a multi-course, seasonal meal perfectly complemented by traditional Japanese architecture

-Days 1–4: Explore Tokyo’s Koishikawa-Korakuen garden, Senso-ji Temple, Nezu and Ota museums and Ginza’s exclusive boutiques.
+Days 1–4: Explore Tokyo’s Koishikawa-Korakuen garden, Senso-ji Temple, the National Museum, Hokusai Museum and the privately owned Nezu and Ota museums.

 Days 5–6: Bullet train to Kanazawa; visit the Samurai district, teahouses and Kenrokuen garden.